rayun56/mochad/README.md

 ### Installed files and cleanup

      /usr/local/bin/mochad
-     /etc/udev/rules/91-usb-x10-controllers.rules
+     /etc/udev/rules.d/91-usb-x10-controllers.rules

-In `systemd` the service file is also installed
+In `systemd` systems such as Raspberry Pi OS, the service file is also installed

      /etc/systemd/system/mochad.service